ieyasu/rbot2/README.markdown

 To get started, you will need to:

 * git clone git@github.com:ieyasu/rbot2.git
-* install the sqlite3 libraryand -dev packages if applicable to your linux distro This is `apt-get install libsqlite3-dev` on debian and ubuntu.
+* install the sqlite3 library and -dev packages if applicable to your linux distro This is `apt-get install libsqlite3-dev` on debian and ubuntu.
 * bundle install
 * rake db:create
-* cp run/config.rb.example run/config.rb and edit for your site
+* cp config.rb.example config.rb and edit for your site
-* cp start_rubybot.sh.example start_rubybot.sh and edit for your site
+* cp bin/ENVIRONMENT.example bin/ENVIRONMENT
+* look over bin/ENVIRONMENT to see if you need to change anything
-* ./start_rubybot.sh
+* bin/start_rubybot
 * Connect to an IRC channel rbot2 is on and try a command, e.g. !thump

 To see how to modify with the bot, read on.